JGCRI/pygcam/docs/source/gcamtool.rst

 or more scenarios.
 The ``run`` sub-command supports direct invocation of other workflow steps as well as running arbitrary programs of the user's choosing.

-Finally, gcamtool.py allows all project steps to be run on a compute node in a High-Performance Computing environment by specifying '-b' or '--batch'' on the command-line.
+Finally, gt allows all project steps to be run on a compute node in a High-Performance Computing environment by specifying '-b' or '--batch'' on the command-line.
 (Note that this is not available on Mac OS X or Windows.)